How much should you expect to pay a gardener for regular

-The less a gardener charges the longer he is likely to take - after all,
+The less a gardener charges the longer he/she is likely to take - after

-what incentive does he have to hurry?
+all, what incentive do they have to hurry?
 Are they insured?
 Are they

 qualified?
 Do they have their own tools?
 If they use your tools are you